stefa2k/prysm-docker-compose/README.md

 **All services are enabled by default.** In case you want to only run beacon & validator move the `compose-examples/docker-compose.override.yml_beacon_validator` file in the same folder as your `docker-compose.yaml` and rename it to `docker-compose.override.yml`.
 Read up on [docker-compose files & override](https://docs.docker.com/compose/extends/#multiple-compose-files) to customize your setup.

-## (optional) Prepare your .env before running your node
+## (optional) Configure your node

+### Prysm version
-Edit `.env` file to set different options for the node:
+Edit `.env` file to set the docker tag to use (version of nodes):
 ```
 IMAGE_VERSION_TAG=[prysm-version]
-PUBLIC_IP=[your-public-ip4-address]
-PUBLIC_HOST_DNS=[your-public-host-dns]
-PUBLIC_TCP_PORT=13000
 ```

-### prysm-version
-This table gets updated every time a new release happens until prysm dev team adds a "stable" tag or something similar. https://github.com/prysmaticlabs/documentation/issues/103
+It's set to the latest stable version.

 Version | IMAGE_VERSION_TAG
 --------|------------------
 schlesi | schlesi
 alpha.8 | HEAD-f831a7

+This table gets updated every time a new release happens until prysm dev team adds a "stable" tag or something similar. https://github.com/prysmaticlabs/documentation/issues/103

-### your-public-ip4-address & your-public-host-dns
+### Public ip & other Prysm parameters/arguments
-To gain a better connectivity for your beacon node you need to specifiy your public ip and/or your dns name there and follow the guide [Improve Peer-to-Peer Connectivity](https://docs.prylabs.network/docs/prysm-usage/p2p-host-ip/).
+Configuration files are located in the folder `./config`.
+To gain a better connectivity for your beacon node you should specifiy your public ip and/or your dns name in `./config/beacon.yaml`.
+Follow the guide [Improve Peer-to-Peer Connectivity](https://docs.prylabs.network/docs/prysm-usage/p2p-host-ip/).

 ## Validator accounts
 Please read up on how to use the [validator](https://docs.prylabs.network/docs/how-prysm-works/prysm-validator-client/) to stake funds and how to [activate the validator](https://docs.prylabs.network/docs/install/lin/activating-a-validator/).
 These are only short steps to make it work fast: